khadersyed/khadersyed/README.md

 - 👋 Hi, I’m @khadersyed
-- 👀 I care deeply about building a culture centered around people, automation, and devops
+- 👀 I care deeply about building a culture centered around people, automation, and intentional collaboration
-- 🌱 I’m currently working on product design, data engineering, and designing resilient systems
+- 🌱 I’m currently working on product design, core engineering, designing, and building resilient systems
 - 💬 Talk to me about mechanical keyboards ⌨, software automation, poetry and art
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 Reach me on <a href="https://todon.eu/@khadersyed" rel="me">(Mas)todon</a>